Progress Report

 The Velothi peaks rising above the Armun Ashlands.

-Stage: Released in Dominions of Dust (2022), pending minor additions and fixes.
+Stage: Released in Dominions of Dust (2022), pending fixes and palette switch.

 Description: The Armun Ashlands, is a great lowland dustbowl encircled by various mountain chains.
 Together with the post-overhaul Sundered Scar and, eventually, the northern-central Telvannis, it is one of the major regions on the mainland of Morrowind to sport ash, owing to active volcanic activity.
 An extremely dangerous region, it is home to the Ishanuran ashlanders, although the Hlaalu have been expanding their economic activity.

-This region is among the nicest-looking that TR has released, but we do wish to add more unique assets to make it further distinct from the Vvardenfell ashlands.
-In addition, there remain stylistic issues with some of the interior locations present in the area, many of which date to the 00’s, that will eventually need to addressed.
+Parts of this region are among the nicest-looking that TR has released, but we do wish to add more unique assets to make it further distinct from the Vvardenfell ashlands.
+In addition, there remain stylistic issues with some of the exterior and many of the interior locations present in the area, many of which date to the 00’s, that will eventually need to addressed.
+A revamp to use a new and unique asset palette is expected, though not too soon.

 Roth Roryn